nest/nest-simulator/doc/userdoc/ref_material/pynest_apis.rst

 ==========

 The ``nest`` module contains methods and attributes to control the NEST kernel.
-This interface is known as the PyNEST API.
+This interface is known as PyNEST.

 .. _sec:kernel_attributes: